-The simple answer is when they are grabbing for food, sitting up on their own, have good head control and can use the the pincer grasp which is needed to pick up small pieces of food and place them in the mouth and is an important developmental milestone.
-Typically, around six-months of age, but many babies are not ready until closer to twelve months.
+The simple answer is when they are grabbing for food, sitting up on their own, have good head control and can use the pincer grasp.
+The pincer grasp, which is needed to pick up small pieces of food and place them in the mouth, is an important developmental milestone.
+Typically most babies are ready around six months of age, but many babies are not ready until closer to twelve months.
+It is important to let your baby decide when they are ready, rather than a calendar.
 The World Health Organization has excellent recommendations.

 2. What foods do I start with?